swing-research/icecream/README.md

 - Added an option for torch.compile.

 The current version supports training on a single split of the tomograms.
-Upcoming updates will include support for **multi-volume training**.

 ## Installation